Birthday: Muhammad

 Mawlid is the anniversary of the birth of Muhammad and is celebrated on the 12th or 17th day of Rabi' al-awwal by adherents of Sunni and Shia Islam respectively.
 These are the two most commonly accepted dates of birth of Muhammad.

 However, there is much controversy regarding the permissibility of celebrating Mawlid, as some Muslims judge the custom as an unacceptable practice according to Islamic tradition.

 In Iran, Mother's Day is celebrated on the birthday of Fatima al-Zahra, the daughter of Muhammad.
 Banners reading Ya Fatima ("O Fatima") are displayed on government buildings, private buildings, public streets and car windows.

 Religious views

 Judaism

-In Judaism, rabbis are divided about celebrating this custom, although the majority of the faithful accept it.
+In Judaism, rabbis are relatively divided about celebrating this custom, although the majority of the faithful accept it.
 In the Torah, the only mention of a birthday is the celebration of Pharaoh's birthday in Egypt (Genesis 40:20).